-- Next select the radio button whether you want to show prices with or without tax
+- Next, select the radio button whether you want to show prices with or without tax

-If you enable Show Prices With Tax, then your users will see the price of subscription packs after adding tax rates with the real price.
+If you enable Show Prices With Tax, then your users will see the price of subscription packs after adding tax rates to the real price.
 The tax rates depend on the specified rates you've selected for the user's region or it will apply the Fallback Tax Rate.

 Alternatively, if you select Show Prices Without Tax, the subscription packs will appear with the regular prices on the Subscription page.
 Later, during checkout, the user will see the tax rate that has been applied to him/her.

 However, it's always better to consult with a legal advisor before implementing taxes on your transactions.